nmsmith/circuit-editor/README.md

 Panning can also be performed by holding the spacebar and then moving the mouse cursor in the direction you want to pan.

+### Resetting the camera

+Double-tapping the spacebar will move the camera back to the center of the diagram.
+You will find this useful if you accidentally pan away from the diagram and cannot find it again.

 ## Resource file formats

 ### Symbols